Compressing local vertex functions from the multipoint numerical renormalization group using quantics tensor cross interpolation: Results

 \subsection{mpNRG vertex functions: Keldysh formalism}

 We now turn to computations of the Keldysh vertex in QTT format.
 In contrast to the Matsubara vertex, this object gives direct access to real-frequency dynamic response functions, but is a significantly more complicated function on a continuous domain of real frequencies.
 Faithfully capturing its structure on a finite grid while keeping the computational cost in check is very challenging.
 This has been achieved in Refs.\ \onlinecite{AnxiangNepomukKeldysh,NepomukAnxiangKeldyshCode}, but requires tedious manual tuning of nonlinear grids.
-By contrast, our QTCI-based approach allows us to automatically capture features on different length scales on an extremely fine equidistant grid.
+The evaluation of mpNRG Keldysh vertices on nonlinear grids is discussed in \App{app:nonlin_V_KF}.
+Our QTCI-based approach allows us to automatically capture features on different length scales on an extremely fine equidistant grid.
 Our grid for $\omega$ contains 0, while $\nu$ and $\nu'$ live on a grid that is offset from 0 by half a grid spacing.
 An alternative choice would be to include 0 in all three grids.
 In QTCI, we can refine the grid until all features are represented up to a given tolerance, so that shifting the $\nu$ and $\nu'$ grids by half a grid spacing does not make a difference.
 The resolution attained with QTCI is exemplified in \Fig{fig:KeldyshZoom}, showing a QTT representation of $\gamcore^{2121,\upup}$ on a slice at $\omega=0$ using \(R = 13\) quantics bits.
 The TCI tolerance was set to $10^{-2}$.
 All panels show the same slice, but zoom in by factors of 2 moving from left to right.
 The rightmost panel still exhibits a sharp resolution after a 32-fold magnification.
 As a further illustration, \Fig{fig:KeldyshVertexTriptych} compares the TCI-compressed vertex (center) to the reference (left), showing the normalized error on the right.
 The slices are taken again at $\omega=0$ and for $u=0.5$ (top row) and $u=1.5$ (bottom row).
 Overall, we see that TCI resolves the core vertex to $1\%$ precision with ranks of $184$ and $187$, respectively.

 This $1\%$ error is comparable to the uncertainty due to the broadening of spectral functions, which supersedes the NRG error of $10^{-3}$ in the real-frequency case: While there are well-established schemes \cite{MultipointNRG,sIE2024} to choose broadening parameters, legitimate choices can vary within a range that causes vertex functions to change by a few percent.
 Our default tolerance for Keldysh objects is therefore chosen as $\tcitoltxt 10^{-2}$.
 In view of ongoing research aiming to develop an impurity solver less susceptible to broadening artifacts \cite{Picoli2025}, which could be extended to the multipoint case in the future, we extend our investigations down to $\tcitoltxt 10^{-3}$.